New Cloud Brocade Lotus

 New Cloud Brocade Lotus has magnificent form and drape on this splendid, graceful, cream-colored lotus with barely a breath of pink on the petal tips .
 Draping outer petals with shorter inner petals create a stunning bloom.
 Yellow receptacles and green foliage on New Cloud Brocade Lotus add beauty and grace to this poetic bloom.
 Grows to 4 feet tall or taller when grown in a wide (24 - 48 inches in diameter) container

 Plant this tall specimen where it can be showcased!
-Plant in 24 to 48 inch wider or wider, shallow container using heavy loam soil.
+Plant in 24 to 48 inch wide or wider, container using loam soil.
 Dig a trench in the surface of the soil and place your lotus tuber in the trench, being careful not to damage the growth tips.
 Make sure the growth tips are pointing up.
 Cover the tuber with three or four inches of soil, leaving the growth tips exposed.
 Add 4 to 6 inches of water above the soil and place the container in a sunny location outdoors.
 Lotus need 8 + hours of sunlight to grow and bloom!
 In a week or two you should have coin leaves growing on the surface of the water.
 A week or two after that you should have aerial leaves growing out of the water.
 Once you have aerial leaves, it is time to fertilize your lotus.

 Lotus are very heavy feeders!
 We recommend Waterlily World Fertilizer Tabs + Humates for ease of use, optimum growth and best bloom.
 Once a month, simply press 4 to 6 fertilizer tabs in the soil near the roots of your lotus, being careful not to damage the roots.
 Do this from June through September, the growing/blooming months.
 Your lotus should grow and bloom the very first year!

 PONDMEGASTORE TIP There are several factors that contribute to the size of your lotus.
 Those factors are: